-Today, many FFT analyzers, data acquisition modules, and data collectors have constant-current excitation for direct use with ICP® sensors.
+Today, many FFT analyzers, data acquisition modules, and data collectors have constant-current excitation for direct use with ICP[®] sensors.
 However, before using this feature, check that the supply voltage and constant current are adequate for use with your sensor.
-Please contact the respective signal conditioner manufacturer or check the product manual for more information.
+(Check enclosed Specification Sheet.)
+Please contact the respective Signal Conditioner Manufacturer or check the product manual for more information.